 The process of granting sudo privileges varies slightly between distributions.
 Below are methods for Arch Linux, Fedora, openSUSE, and Gentoo.

-Add User to Sudoers on CentOS (Wheel Group)
+CentOS Add User to Sudoers (Wheel Group)

 In CentOS, adding a user to the wheel